mrbusche/Strip_Leading_Zeroes/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload stripleading.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Party

 == Changelog ==

+= 0.2 =
+Fixed invalid file name in readme

 = 0.1 =
 Initial version of the plugin